AEES Fellows Program

 Participates in AEES activities and has demonstrated evidence that they will make a positive contribution for the AEES in their role as a Fellow.

-The award will be presented at the 2025 Annual AEES Meeting at the University of Georgia.
-With the award comes an engraved trophy and free registration to future annual meetings.
+The award will be presented at the 2026 Annual AEES Meeting at the University of Vermont.
+With the award comes an engraved trophy.

 NOTE: Nominations for the Fellows award DO NOT carry over from previous years.